kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 4.md

     In this next section we will create several client applications that will work together to compose a sentence.
 The sentence will contain a subject, verb, article, adjective and noun such as “I saw a leaky boat” or “You have the reasonable book”.
 5 services will randomly generate the word components, and a 6th service will assemble them into a sentence.

 7. Create a new Spring Boot web application.
+Use a version of Boot < 1.3.x.
 Name the application “lab-4-subject”, and use this value for the Artifact.
 Use JAR packaging and the latest versions of Java and Boot.
 Add actuator and web as a dependencies.

 8. Modify the POM (or Gradle) file:
   - Alter the parent group Id to be "org.springframework.cloud" and artifact to be "spring-cloud-starter-parent".
 Version Angel.SR4 is the most recent stable version at the time of this writing.